Alizé Cornet: 2021: Fourth Olympics participation, two top-10 wins

-2022: Majors - 1st quarterfinal & record 63rd consecutive appearance
+2022: Major quarterfinal

 Cornet reached the quarterfinals of the Australian Open, defeating Bulgarian qualifier Viktoriya Tomova, world No. 3 Garbiñe Muguruza, 29th seed Tamara Zidanšek, and 14th seed Simona Halep en route.
-This was Cornet's first Grand Slam quarterfinal appearance, finally reaching the last eight on her 63rd attempt.
+This was Cornet's first major quarterfinal appearance, finally reaching the last eight on her 63rd attempt.
 However, she lost her quarterfinal match to Danielle Collins.

-With her participation in the Wimbledon Championships, Cornet tied the record set by Ai Sugiyama of 62 consecutive Grand Slam appearances.
-In the third round, she upset the world No. 1, Iga Świątek, and ended her 37 match-win streak.
+With her participation in 2022 Wimbledon, Cornet tied the record set by Ai Sugiyama of 62 consecutive Grand Slam appearances.
+In the third round, she upset world No. 1, Iga Świątek, and ended her 37 match winning streak.
 This marked the second time she beat the reigning world No. 1 at Wimbledon (after Serena Williams in 2014).
-In the fourth round, Cornet lost to Ajla Tomljanović in a three set match lasting 2 hours and 34 minutes.
+In the fourth round, Cornet lost to Ajla Tomljanović in a three-set match lasting 2 hours and 34 minutes.

-At the first round of the US Open, making her record 63rd consecutive major appearance, she stunned the defending champion, Emma Raducanu, in straight sets.
-Next she defeated Kateřina Siniaková but lost to Danielle Collins in the third round, in straight sets.
+In the first round of the 2022 US Open, making her record 63rd consecutive major appearance, she stunned the defending champion, Emma Raducanu, in straight sets.
+Next, she defeated Kateřina Siniaková but lost to Danielle Collins in the third round, in straight sets.

+2024: Record 69th consecutive appearance, retirement

+On 27 April 2024, Cornet announced her intention to retire from professional tennis after the 2024 French Open.

+In May 2024, Cornet announced her retirement from tennis after Roland Garros, where she received a wildcard.
+She played her last singles match against Zheng Qinwen in the first round.
+It was an Open Era record marking her 69th consecutive major appearance.

+2025: Brief comeback and second retirement

+In March 2025, Cornet announced her comeback to the WTA Tour at the 2025 Open de Rouen where she received a wildcard, but withdrew before the tournament.

+She made her comeback at the WTA 125K in La Bisbal d'Empordà in Spain where she reached the quarterfinal.
+She then entered the main draw of the 2025 Internationaux de Strasbourg with a wildcard.

+In June, Cornet entered the qualifying rounds at Wimbledon but failed to reach the main draw, losing in the final round to fellow French player Elsa Jacquemot.

+Cornet announced her definitive retirement from professional tennis in September 2025, following her appearance at the 2025 Open Internacional de San Sebastián.
+She cited other work projects, including joining the RMC's Les Grandes Gueules du sport team and being a consultant for beIN Sports, as the reason.

 Apparel and equipment

-From 2018, Cornet has worn Lotto clothing and shoes, having been endorsed by Lacoste from the beginning of her professional career in 2005, whilst typically wearing Asics shoes.
-Cornet uses Babolat racquets, specifically endorsing the Pure Strike range of racquets.
+From the beginning of her professional career in 2005 Cornet was endorsed by Lacoste whilst typically wearing Asics shoes, but from 2018 onward she has worn Lotto clothing and shoes.
+She uses Babolat racquets, specifically endorsing the Pure Strike range of racquets.